IBM-Bluemix-Docs/containers/cs_cluster.md

     ```
     {: pre}

-6. Create another configuration script to create your persistent volume claim.
+6. Create another configuration file to create your persistent volume claim.
 In order for the persistent volume claim to match the persistent volume object that you created earlier, you must choose the same value for `storage` and `accessMode`.
 The `storage-class` field must be empty.
 If any of these fields do not match the persistent volume, then a new persistent volume is created automatically instead.

     ```
     kind: PersistentVolumeClaim